kalyonnii/devTinder-backend/homework.md

 - add timestamps to the userSchema

 - Add API level validation ON PATCH REQUEST , SIGNUP POST API
-- add API validation for each field
+- data sanitizing add API validation for each field
+- install validator
+- explore the validator library function and use the validator function for password , email, photourl